raeTen/celestia-g2-stereoscopic/README.md

 the new:
 * ./celestia/src/celestia/qt/qtstereosettings.h
 * ./celestia/src/celestia/qt/qtstereosettings.cpp

 the updated (just to include the widget):

 * ./celestia/src/celestia/qt/qtappwin.h
 * ./celestia/src/celestia/qt/qtappwin.cpp

 and the new splash

 * ./celestia/splash-g2.png
 ## ---------------

-and just overwrite them in
+and just overwrite them in your local clone.

 If you want to push pixels within splash-g2.png, please take a look at  [Celestia-g2-QTSplash](https://github.com/raeTen/celestia-g2-Qtsplash)